 The key is that you need to understand exactly what the end goal is.
 What behaviors do you want to change?
 What metrics do you want to increase?
-You can’t just make a video.
+You can’t just create a video.

-Our partner, the medical device giant, Stryker, has created videos to help with a variety of goals.
+Our partner, the medical device giant, Stryker, has created media to help with a variety of goals.
 The three examples below showcase how we helped them approach three different goals with three different video types.

-Goal: Explain a complicated new product and offering
+Goal: explain a complicated new product and offering

 When a new product and offering are going live it’s important to get the word out to as many people as possible, in the clearest way possible.
 That’s why Stryker wanted to explore video options.

-Once we were able to gather information about their product, offering and goals, it was easy to think – short, sweet, and super informative.
+Once we were able to gather information about their product, offering and goals, it was easy to think—short, sweet, and super informative.
 Something the audience could understand without burning too many calories in the process, so together we decided the information was best suited for a motion graphics video.